Canadian and U.S. stock markets down

-The Canadian dollar traded for 80.21 cents US compared with 80.33 cents US on Monday.
+The Canadian dollar traded for 80.45 cents US compared with 80.33 on Tuesday.

-The December crude contract was up 75 cents at US$82.68 per barrel and the December natural gas contract was down 44 cents at US$4.99 per mmBTU.
+The December crude oil contract was down US$1.61 at US$82.54 per barrel and the December natural gas contract was down nine cents at US$4.89 per mmBTU.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)